bmherard/simplesite/content/resources/_index.md

 title: "Useful Resources"
 ---

-Books, websites and other things I have found to be helpful throughout the years.
+Here's a list of books, applications, websites and other things I have found helpful throughout the years.
+This collection is only a sampling of my favorite resources.